Undertaking Construction in an Occupied Building: Occupants Come First

 What expertise is preferred in a Project Manager?

 Look for project managers with deep experience with additions, and with critical building system replacements while a building is operational.
 In a busy building, it’s key that elevators, HVAC, and fire life-safety are never compromised.
 Choose a firm with a wide array of skills and services.
 Design and construction teams need to work around you.
 To do so, they need clear and comprehensive information and direction.
 We know what, how, and when to ask the design and construction teams.
 We also know what is possible from “can do” building industry professionals.
-We develop solutions that minimize disruptions, time, and cost to achieve your goals.
+Our project management professionals develop solutions that minimize disruptions, time, and cost to achieve your goals when you’re undertaking construction in an occupied building.